Weighted Average Life (WAL) Explained

 Why Is WAL Important for Real Estate Investors?

-• Duration measures the sensitivity of an investment's price to interest rate changes and accounts for both principal and interest payments.
+- Duration (a bond-market concept) measures the sensitivity of an investment's price to interest rate changes and accounts for both principal and interest payments.

 For amortizing investments like commercial real estate loans, WAL is typically longer than duration because it reflects the timing of principal repayments rather than total cash flows.